shamaz332/shamaz332/README.md

 ## 🧔 About Me

-I am Shamaz Saeed, a Computer Science Graduate and Full Stack Developer with a wide array of skills across JavaScript technologies.
-I am passionate about creating innovative and efficient solutions to complex problems, and I continually strive to improve my skillset.
+I am Shamaz Saeed, a Computer Science graduate currently pursuing a Masters in Software Engineering.
+As a Software Engineer with a strong foundation in JavaScript technologies, I bring a versatile skill set to the table.
+My passion lies in devising innovative and efficient solutions for complex problems, and I am committed to continually enhancing my expertise.
+With a keen interest in the dynamic field of Software Engineering, I strive to stay ahead of industry trends by expanding my skill set.
+I am dedicated to contributing my knowledge and technical acumen to impactful projects that demand a creative and analytical approach.

 ## 💻 Technical Skills